magnesj/ResInsight/docs/Annotations.md

 - **Text** - The text to display.
 Multiline supprted.
 The first line will be the name of the annotation in the project tree
 - **Text appearance** - Set font size, font color, background color and anchor line color

 When a text annotation tree node is selected, target markers in each end of the anchor line are displayed.
 The targets can be clicked and dragged.
 Clicking the blue part lets the user drag the target vertically (along Z axis).
-Clicking the purple part lets the user drag the target in the XY plane.
+Clicking the magenta part lets the user drag the target in the XY plane.

 ## Reach Circle Annotations
-To create a reach circle annotation, right click **Annotations** or **Reach Circle Annotations** tree node in the global part of the project tree.
+To create a reach circle annotation, right click **Annotations** or **Reach Circle Annotations** tree node in the global annotations sub tree.
 Then enter values in the property editor.

 ![]({{ site.baseurl }}/images/CircleAnnotationPropertyEditor.png)